Spain's leader defends amnesty deal for Catalan separatists ahead of vote on new government

 Spain’s judges have heavily criticized the proposed amnesty, calling it a violation of the separation of powers by the legislative branch.
 The European Union is also reviewing it.
 Sánchez insisted the bill is perfectly legal and in line with Spain's Constitution.

 The amnesty agreement has sparked street protests in Madrid and even in Barcelona, the capital of Catalonia.
 The Popular Party and Vox accuse Sánchez of betraying the nation for granting the amnesty just to hold onto power.
-Several right-wing protests outside the Socialist party's headquarters in Madrid turned violent last week.
+Protests outside the Socialist party's headquarters in Madrid turned ugly last week and again on Wednesday night.

 Popular Party leader Alberto Núñez Feijóo struck out at Sánchez for having repeatedly opposed an amnesty in the past as unconstitutional and labeled his sudden U-turn in exchange for parliament support from secessionists as "electoral fraud" and "political corruption."